Home Medicinal Chemistry Vitamins Choline

 Sources of Choline

-Humans body can produce it endogenously in the liver in the form of phosphatidylcholine but the amount synthesized naturally is not sufficient to meet their daily needs.
-Therefore, a level of choline must be needed from various food sources to maintain various biological functions in the human body.
+The human body produces phosphatidylcholine endogenously in the liver.
+However, the amount that is synthesized naturally is not sufficient to meet their daily needs.
+Therefore, a certain level of choline must also be needed from various food sources to maintain various biological functions in the human body.

 Choline sources in the 10 best animal and plant foods supplements with benefits and deficiency

 It occurs in foods as a free molecule and in the form of phospholipids or phosphatidylcholine.
 Human breast milk is rich in choline which provides 120 mg per day for your baby.
-The choline content of breast milk may increase when a breastfeeding mother intakes a choline supplement in her diet.
+However, the choline content of breast milk may increase when a breastfeeding mother takes a choline supplement in her diet.

 Choline Content in Foods